1-d Ising model using Kronecker sum and Kronecker product: Representing Spin interactions

-We can simply use previous cases one after the other.
-First, there is a product between $S_{1}$ and $S_{2}$ which is represented by $S_{1} \otimes S_{2}$.
-Then, we add this term to $S_{3}$.
+It is now straightforward to obtain the above through Kronecker sum and product by simply using previous cases one after the other.
+First, there is a product between $S_{1}$ and $S_{2}$ followed by a Kronecker sum with $S_{3}$.
 The matrix representing the microstates is then given by,

 In the above cases, we are explicitly counting the microstates but in an organized way.
 Thus, we can represent the microstates of an interaction of independent spins by replacing product with tensor product and sum with Kronecker sum.
-The resultant diagonal matrix gives all microstates of that interaction.
+The resultant diagonal matrix gives all microstates corresponding to the interaction under consideration.